euvl/vue-js-modal/README.md

 /*
 By default plugin will use "modal" name for the component.
-If you need to change it, you can do so by supplying "componentName" option.
+If you need to change it, you can do so by providing "componentName" param.

 Example: